-I am a Senior Lecturer in the Systems and Networks Group at the Department of Computer Science at University College London.
-I received the PhD in 2008 from MIT; for more biographical info, see curriculum vitae.
+I am a tenure-track Senior Lecturer in the Systems and Networks Research Group and a member of the UCL Academic Centre of Excellence for Cyber Security Research at the Department of Computer Science at University College London.
+I received the PhD in 2008 from the Massachusetts Institute of Technology.

 UCL MEng, NCS, BSc students: see project ideas (UCL only).